AsifSyedLive/cs_exchange_rate/README.md

 The utils/logger.py script sets up the logging configuration.
 With this utility the loogs are written to a common file and can be configured for different log levels (DEBUG, INFO, ERROR, WARNINGS, CRITICAL, NOTSET).

 ## Limitations
+- Data Quality: The accuracy of the analysis is dependent on the quality and completeness of the data fetched from the API.
+If the API provides incomplete or inaccurate data, it may affect the results.
+- Performance: For large datasets i.e. if days more than 30 is configured, the performance may degrade.
+- Error Handling and Logging: While basic error handling is implemented, more robust mechanisms can be added to handle unexpected scenarios.

 ## Future Enhancements